 WOO JIE XI

 OUR ADMIN TEAM

-We support the Medical Team with both frontline and back-end support, dealing with volunteers, donors, caregivers, hospitals (for referrals), and the general public, doing our best to serve with efficiency, dignity, and compassion.
+The KHF Administrative Team is a group with diverse roles from partnerships to administration to fundraising to operations.
+The team provides both frontline and back-end support, dealing with volunteers, donors, caregivers, hospitals, and the general public, doing our best to serve with efficiency, dignity, and compassion.